Disclosure: This post may contain affiliate links and I may receive a commission if you purchase through them.

-Another great feature about Tailwind is their Tribes.
-With Tailwind Tribes, you can get your pins seen and pinned by even more users.
+Another great feature of Tailwind is their Communities.
+With Tailwind Communities, you can get your pins seen and pinned by even more users.

-Tribes are a great way to get a viral post which can drive thousands of pageviews to your blog in just a single day!
+Communities are a great way to get a viral post that can drive thousands of pageviews to your blog in just a single day!
 This is a huge help if you’re trying to hit the minimum traffic requirement to join an ad network.

-All Tailwind users can get 30 tribe submissions a month for free so it’s really a no-brainer is join!
+All Tailwind users can get 30 tribe submissions a month for free so it’s really a no-brainer to join!

 Facebook is another great avenue to get more traffic to your blog for free although you shouldn’t be spending too much of your time on here because I’d focus more on Pinterest.